 For search volume, opt for 1k to 10k.
 Don’t go less as it usually means that there’s not much demand for it in the market for that niche.
 Any figure more than that usually means high competition to rank in search results.

-Note: For some reviews like cosmetics, smartphones, or gadgets, you’ll need a camera or a phone with a great camera.
+Note: For some review blogs like in cosmetics, smartphones, or gadgets, you’ll need a camera or a phone with a great camera.
 Plus, you’ll need some photography skills to take good photos of the products.

 That said, not all review niche requires camera and photography skills.
 For instance, if you write reviews about books or software, there’s no need to photograph them.

-Remember that high-quality and well-research content is the only thing you need to establish authority within a niche.
+Remember that high-quality and well-research content is the only thing you need to establish authority within a niche to make a successful review blog.

 When you publish such review posts, your readers will regard you as a maestro even if you know nothing about the niche.

-Before you get started, you should first decide which type of reviews you want your blog to focus on.
+Before starting a review blog, you should first decide which type of reviews you want your blog to focus on.

-In this type of review, you can look up for the most sought-after items in any niche and create a good review blog around those products.
+In order to understand how to start a review blog of this type, you can look up for the most sought-after items in any niche and create a good review blog around those products.

 Single product reviews are an excellent way to provide valuable information to your audience.
-This will help them make well-informed decisions.
+Starting a review blog, this will help them make well-informed decisions thanks to your review blog.

 If you need inspiration, this Mailchimp review by Email Tool Tester is a great example.